 By changing the wavenumbers of the two strings and the phase between the two oscillations

 graphs of different musical intervals, beats and interferences are generated.

 More explanations below.

-m and n are the wavenumbers of the first and second string respectively, wavenumber 1 corresponds to half a sine wave, that is a string fixed at its both ends.
+m and n are the wavenumbers of the first and second string respectively, wavenumber m=1 corresponds to a full sine wave.

-"octave up / down" doubles or halfes the frequency (for better visibility the velocity is not changed proportionally)
+"octave up / down" = "⇑ / ⇓ " doubles or halfes the frequency

 START - starts the animation, STOP - ends it